maciej-ka/learning-notes/go.md

 Because backend is in Go
 it will be quite fast.

-#### Environment Variables
-Idea from Javascript ecosystem.
-There is microlibrary in Go that will emulate this.
-go get github.com/joho/godotenv

-We will use it to pass db connection string.
-Because as Go is compiled
-if connection string would be compiled
-it would not be possible to change it dynamically

 #### Virtual DOM
 When you have a copy of DOM in memory.
 And you keep Virtual DOM and real DOM in sync.